carpentries-lab/metagenomics-workshop/_extras/data.md

 ## Introduction to the dataset

 > ### Data
-> This workshop uses data from enviromental experiment: [Genomic adaptations in information
+> This workshop uses data from the enviromental experiment: [Genomic adaptations in information
 > processing underpin trophic strategy in a whole-ecosystem nutrient
 > enrichment experiment](https://elifesciences.org/articles/49816), by Jordan G Okie et al. 2020
 > In this research, authors compared the differences between the microbial community